GuillaumeDIDIER/Ars-Magica-Characters/Grogs/Rhine Grogs.md

 # Rhine Grogs

+This list of grogs is taken from [Atlas Forum - Lots of Grogs](https://forum.atlas-games.com/t/lots-of-grogs/167287), the author originally created these grogs mostly for the Rhine Tribunal giving them plot hooks and/or ways to adapt them into alternate Tribunals.
+They are very different from one another, the list goes from Odile, the Lusty Nun, to Golo, the Winemaker while passing through Krabat, the ex-Infernalist.

 ## Brother Chaplain Paulus

 **Characteristics:** Int +2, Per +1, Pre +2, Com +1, Str +0, Sta -1, Dex +0, Qik +0